 16. How do I request a property owner's association disclosure package when I am selling my home?

-Disclosure packet Request Forms are available on-line from the Association's property manager.
+Click this link to obtain a disclosure packet request form from POA Management Associates.
 Sellers may also contact the homeowners' association property manager at (703) 938-8761 or via [email protected] The cost of a package varies depending on form (paper or electronic) and delivery requirements.
 By law, the manager has 14 days to provide a package; however, sellers can request an expedited package for an additional charge.
 An expedited package will be available within 5 business days after receipt of a properly completed request form.

 17. How do Board members communicate between meetings?

 Email communication between Board members is reasonable as long as no votes are taken, unless in the case of emergency as per the governing documents, and as long as a summary of email communications is entered into the record at the Board meeting that follows the communications.
 The secretary is responsible for keeping the entire thread of such communications and making these threads available should a Board member or community member in good standing ask to see these communications.